pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

     $ conda activate pyjanitor-dev

 Sphinx uses `rst files (restructured text) <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ as its markdown language.
 To edit documentation, go to the rst file that corresponds to the html file you would like to edit.
 Make the changes directly in the rst file with the correct markup.
-Save the file, and rebuild the html pages using the same commands as above to see what your changes look like in html.
+Save the file and rebuild the html pages using the same commands as above to see what your changes look like in html.

 6. Submit an issue to the ``pyjanitor`` GitHub issue tracker describing your planned changes: https://github.com/ericmjl/pyjanitor/issues